Loratadine

 Loratadine, sold under the brand name Claritin among others, is a medication used to treat allergies.
 This includes allergic rhinitis (hay fever) and hives.
-It is also available in combination with pseudoephedrine, a decongestant, known as loratadine/pseudoephedrine.
+It is also available in drug combinations such as loratadine/pseudoephedrine, in which it is combined with pseudoephedrine, a nasal decongestant.
 It is taken orally.

 Common side effects include sleepiness, dry mouth, and headache.
 Serious side effects are rare and include allergic reactions, seizures, and liver problems.
 Use during pregnancy appears to be safe but has not been well studied.
 It is not recommended in children less than two years old.
-It is in the second-generation antihistamine family of medication.
+It is in the second-generation antihistamine family of medications.

 Loratadine was patented in 1980 and came to market in 1988.
 It is on the World Health Organization's List of Essential Medicines.
 Loratadine is available as a generic medication.
 In the United States, it is available over the counter.
-In 2020, it was the 73rd most commonly prescribed medication in the United States, with more than 9million prescriptions.
+In 2023, it was the 105th most commonly prescribed medication in the United States, with more than 6 million prescriptions; and the combination with pseudoephedrine was the 300th most commonly prescribed medication in the United States, with more than 400,000 prescriptions.

 Medical uses

-Loratadine is indicated for the symptomatic relief of allergy such as hay fever (allergic rhinitis), urticaria (hives), chronic idiopathic urticaria, and other skin allergies.
-For allergic rhinitis, loratadine is indicated for both nasal and eye symptoms - sneezing, runny nose, and itchy or burning eyes.
+Loratadine is indicated for the symptomatic relief of allergies such as hay fever (allergic rhinitis), urticaria (hives), chronic idiopathic urticaria, and other skin allergies.
+For allergic rhinitis, loratadine is indicated for both nasal and eye symptoms including sneezing, runny nose, and itchy or burning eyes.

 Similarly to cetirizine, loratadine attenuates the itching associated with Kimura's disease.

-Forms
+Combination drugs

+Loratadine/pseudoephedrine is a fixed dose combination of the drug with pseudoephedrine, a nasal decongestant.

+Dosage forms

-The drug is available in many different forms, including tablets, oral suspension, and syrup, and in combination with pseudoephedrine.
+The medication is available in many different forms, including tablets, oral suspension, and syrups.
 Also available are quick-dissolving tablets.

 Contraindications

-Patients with severe hepatic (liver) disorders may need to start with a lower dose.
-No dose adaptation is necessary for elderly or renally (kidney) impaired patients.

 Loratadine is usually compatible with breastfeeding (classified category L-2 - probably compatible, by the American Academy of Pediatrics).
 In the U.S., it is classified as category B in pregnancy, meaning animal reproduction studies have failed to demonstrate a risk to the fetus, but no adequate and well-controlled studies in pregnant women have been conducted.

 Adverse effects

 As a "non-sedating" antihistamine, loratadine causes less (but still significant, in some cases) sedation and psychomotor retardation than the older antihistamines, because it penetrates the blood/brain barrier less.

-Other side effects include headache and antimuscarinic effects, such as urinary retention, dry mouth, blurred vision, and gastrointestinal problems.
+Headache is also a possible side effect.

+Unlike earlier-generation antihistamines, loratadine is considered largely free of antimuscarinic effects (urinary retention, dry mouth, blurred vision).